kiru42/livestorm-infra/README.md

 - Route53 public zone
 - ACM certificate

-Then we will configure a rails application with github actions to build and deploy
+Then we will configure a web application with github actions to build and deploy

 # Running docker with infra tools